 Halloween offers a spooktacular opportunity for family travel!
 Kids will love exploring a new location during this festive season.
 With witches, ghouls, and candy around every corner, it will be a haven for kids who love gruesome tricks and treats, as well as adults looking to embrace their inner child!
-First head to New Orleans, where ghost and crypt tours are a regular occurrence all year round.
+First, head to New Orleans, where ghost and crypt tours are a regular occurrence all year round.
 Then, cross the pond to celebrate Samhain in Edinburgh, Scotland.
 This Celtic holiday is the original inspiration for today’s Halloween.
 Finally, don’t miss celebrating the Day of the Dead in Oaxaca with brightly colored skulls and flowers.
 No matter where you spend Halloween, you are sure to have a ghostly time making memories with your kids!
 If you’re looking to travel for Halloween, here are the 13 Best Places To Go For Halloween With Kids.

-Best U.S. Halloween Travel Destinations
+Best US Halloween Travel Destinations

 Families will delight in these domestic places to go for Halloween with kids.
 Each location offers its own twist (and tricks!) on Halloween with kids.

-RELATED: 16 Best Places to See Fall Colors in the US for Families
+RELATED: Best Places to See Fall Colors in the US for Families

 New Orleans, LA

-Perhaps the spookiest city in the United States, New Orleans, Louisiana is a must for Halloween travel with kids.
-Families can find several ghost tours and cemetery tours, allowing for spooky adventures all year round.
-During Halloween, however, New Orleans pulls out all the stops!
-Many of the local hotels and restaurants offer their own ghostly tours and services.
 Then, New Orleans is world-renowned for its parades and festivals, which are in no short order during Halloween.
 The family-friendly Krewe of Boo parade is the perfect kick-off to the Halloween season.
 Vampires, witches, and zombies have all called New Orleans home.
 Learn more about them during a haunted tour in the French Quarter or on one of the cemetery tours.
-Then, discover one of the many voodoo shops in town where you can learn about this centuries-old practice.
-Finally, October also hosts the Voodoo Music + Arts Experience!
+Finally, discover one of the many voodoo shops in town where you can learn about this centuries-old practice.

 RELATED: 19 Exciting Things To Do In New Orleans With Kids